micheleantonazzi/statistical-method-for-machine-learning/README.md

 ## Metrics during training phase

-The following graphs show the trend of the metric for each model during the training phase, calculated both with the training and test sets.
+The following graphs show the trend of the metric for each model during the training phase, calculated both on the training and test sets.

 **Perceptron**